THINGS TO DO IN DUBAI IN 3 OR 4 DAYS

 Best Time to Visit Dubai for 3 or 4 Days

-- I do not recommend visiting during the summer (May – September) because it gets really hot and unpleasant in the summer months.
+- I do not recommend visiting during the summer (May – September).
+It gets really hot and unpleasant in the summer months.
 If you enjoy the heat, if you really, really enjoy the heat, visit Dubai between May and September.
 If you enjoy some warm months without the heat, then visit between late November and February.

 - Check also for the fasting time (Ramadan) because life is different during Ramadan many activities cannot be done (also, alcohol is less available).